A termination that is unfair is not necessarily illegal.

 Under family/medical leave laws, you are entitled to 12 weeks (used consecutively or intermittently) of unpaid leave from work to “bond” with a newborn baby or if you, your children, your parents, your spouse or your registered domestic partner have a “serious health condition” (including a serious health condition caused by domestic violence).
 During your leave, your employer must maintain your health benefits and must reinstate you to the same or equivalent position when you return.
 To qualify, you must meet the following criteria:

-Regardless of whether they meet the above employer-size or employment-length rules, workers who participate in the State Disability Insurance (SDI) Program are entitled to a maximum of six weeks of partial pay each year while taking time off from work to bond with a newborn baby, newly adopted foster child, or to care for a seriously ill parent, child, spouse or registered domestic partner.
+Regardless of whether they meet the above employer-size or employment-length rules, workers who participate in the State Disability Insurance (SDI) Program are entitled to a maximum of six weeks of partial pay each year while taking time off from work to bond with a newborn baby, newly adopted foster child, or to care for a seriously ill parent, parent-in-law, grandparent, sibling, child, grandchild, spouse or registered domestic partner.

 Your employer cannot deduct money from your pay if you make a reasonable mistake.

 It is illegal for an employer to deduct money from an employee’s paycheck to offset an inadvertent error, cash shortage, or breakage (in other words, a loss caused by a simple mistake or accident).
 To legally make a deduction, the employer must show the error, cash shortage, or breakage was caused by the employee’s dishonesty, willful misconduct or gross negligence.
 It is also illegal, in most occupations, for an employer to deduct the cost of a uniform or tools (exceptions include tools or equipment used in certain trades or crafts, and implements used by barbers, hair stylists and manicurists).